-Finastra Signs Global Agreement With Microsoft To Accelerate Trade Platform Modernization

-(MENAFN- PR Newswire) The agreement will deliver one of the leading global documentary trade and supply chain finance platforms – Finastra Trade Innovation, running on Microsoft Azure
+Finastra signs global agreement with Microsoft to accelerate trade platform modernization

-LONDON, Sept.
-20, 2023 /PRNewswire/ -- Finastra today announced a multi-year global agreement with Microsoft focused on trade platform modernization, building on the existing availability of Finastra Trade Innovation in the cloud.
+Dubai, UAE – September 26, 2023 – Finastra today announced a multi-year global agreement with Microsoft focused on trade platform modernization, building on the existing availability of Finastra Trade Innovation in the cloud.
 Delivering the full functionality of Trade Innovation via a full microservices architecture using Microsoft Azure, will give banks increased agility, flexibility and scalability, enabling them to continue to provide service excellence to customers throughout their modernization journey.

 As the expectations of corporate customers evolve, financial institutions need to deliver a seamless and engaging transactional experience across their trade finance and supply chain finance operations in support of open finance.
 Further extending the open APIs available through Trade Innovation and Finastra’s open innovation platform, FusionFabric.cloud, will allow customers to leverage a vibrant digital trade ecosystem, supporting the digitalization of the full transaction lifecycle.